-Funded Early Education for Two year olds (FEET) offers eligible families up to 15 hours of funded early education and childcare a week for 38 weeks a year.
-You can find out if your child can get FEET by checking the financial and automatically funded criteria below.
+Funded Early Education for two-year-olds (FEET) offers eligible families up to 15 hours of funded early education and childcare a week for 38 weeks a year.
+You can find out if your child can get FEET by checking the eligibility criteria below.

 - Financial criteria

 - Automatically funded criteria

 - When can my child get a FEET place?

 - When can my child use the funded hours?

 - I have already been approved for FEET but have lost my confirmation letter or message?

 - How can I find a childcare provider offering FEET?

 - Can I move my funded hours to a new childcare provider once a new funded period has started?

 If your family receives one of the following benefits then your child may be eligible to claim FEET.
 Once your child has been agreed for FEET they will continue to be funded even if your family does not meet the criteria at a later date.